fitbenchmarking/fitbenchmarking/docs/source/users/running.rst

 **Multiple options**

-For an option for which you wish to make several choices e.g. ``table_type``, simply use a comma to separate your choices:
+For an option for which you wish to make several choices e.g. ``table_type``, simply use a space to separate your choices:

 .. code-block:: bash

-   fitbenchmarking -t acc, runtime
+   fitbenchmarking -t acc runtime

-If you wish to change several different options, use a comma to separate the arguments:
+If you wish to change several different options, use a space to separate the arguments:

 .. code-block:: bash

-   fitbenchmarking -t acc, -l WARNING
+   fitbenchmarking -t acc -l WARNING

 **Help**